Abhishek-Mallick/universal-box/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache-2.0 License.
 See the [LICENSE](LICENSE) file for details.

-Copyright (c) 2023 Abhishek Mallick
+Copyright (c) 2024 Abhishek Mallick
 [LinkedIn](https://www.linkedin.com/in/abhishek-mallick09/)